trizzosk/home-assistant/README.md

 Using [μŠup, STEMMA QT, Qwiic JST-SH 4-pin cable - 5cm](https://www.laskakit.cz/--sup--stemma-qt--qwiic-jst-sh-4-pin-kabel-5cm/) connect the board with [LaskaKit SCD41 Sensor](https://www.laskakit.cz/laskakit-scd41-senzor-co2--teploty-a-vlhkosti-vzduchu/).
 The board contains 2 `μŠup` sockets so you can choose any of them.
 Then connect FAN and particle sensor to sockets on the board - no worries, both sockets are clearly described on the board.

-Now you need to plase `SCD41` sensor properly inside the case.
+Now you need to place `SCD41` sensor properly inside the case.
 Once done, you can close the case and put all the screws.

 ## The coding stuff

-See the [inside-environment](inside-environment/) for the code.
+See the [inside-environment](./inside-environment/) for the code.
 The folder contain template code which you can use and adjust as you want.

-**Adjust variables in the template**
+**Adjust variables in the template code**

 ```c++
   // LEDs brightness